hcw-00/Probabilistic_representation_and_inverse_design_tf/README.md

-# Probabilistic Representation and Inverse Design of Metamaterials Based on a Deep Generative Model with Semi‐Supervised Learning Strategy
+# Probabilistic Representation and Inverse Design of Metamaterials Based on a Deep Generative Model with Semi‐Supervised Learning Strategy (tf1) implementation
 "Probabilistic Representation and Inverse Design of Metamaterials Based on a Deep Generative Model with Semi‐Supervised Learning Strategy" (modified) tensorflow 1 implementation
 Original paper : https://arxiv.org/abs/1901.10819